-Of the 2.3 GW produced in 2017, our manufacturing facility in Perrysburg represented approximately 9%.
-Module sales in 2017 amounted to approximately \$806 million.
+Of the 2.7 GW produced in 2018, our manufacturing facility in Perrysburg represented approximately 13%.
+Module sales in 2018 amounted to approximately \$502 million.
+The maximum potential financial impact if our production in Ohio was down for a full year would be approximately \$65 million.
 We would likely lose some production for a while in the event of a natural disaster until we are able to bring the affected buildings back into production.
-Assuming production in Perrysburg was down for approximately 2 months (impacting 1.5% of our global production volume in 2017), the potential financial impact would be approximately \$12 million.

 To mitigate the impacts of a natural disaster on our operations in Ohio, we separate our manufacturing capability across several buildings and created a separate production unit that creates a redundancy with our manufacturing process.
-We have implemented our management method so the risk has already been reduced.
+We have implemented our management method to reduce this risk.